wooster-core/Documentation/OBS: Troubleshooting Guide.md

 > USB drives must be formatted as FAT32 or HFS+ in order to be used with the One Button Studio.
 Other formats will not work.
 You can use the Mac computers outside in the digital studio to format your USB Drive.
 If you want to change the format of your USB drive, please visit http://qsee.custhelp.com/app/answers/detail/a_id/2560/~/mac%3A-how-to-format-a-flash-drive-to-fat32-in-mac-os-x for step by step instructions on how to do so.
 >
-> If it still doesn’t work, call the CoRE Consultants at 330-234-6564 or email us at core@wooster.edu.
+> If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.